-the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws:
+the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws;

 This has been taken as imposing a just terms requirement in respect of any compulsory acquisition by the Commonwealth of property belonging to the State or to a person.
 There is complicated case law which attaches to this provision.
-It extends to a very wide range of property interests described by Sir Owen Dixon in the Bank Nationalisation Case as "innominate and anomalous interests ..."

-18. A law which extinguishes a property right may bear the character of a law with respect to the acquisition of property.

-19 In February this year, the Court held by majority that the just terms guarantee extended beyond the States into the Territories and, in particular, the Northern Territory of Australia.
+It extends to a very wide range of property interests described by Sir Owen Dixon in the Bank Nationalisation Case as "innominate and anomalous interests ...".
+A law which extinguishes a property right may bear the character of a law with respect to the acquisition of property.
+In February last year, the Court held by majority that the just terms guarantee extended beyond the States into the Territories and, in particular, the Northern Territory of Australia.
 In so doing it overturned the 1969 decision Teori Tau v The Commonwealth.

-20 As a result, the just terms guarantee applied to the acquisition of property rights conferred upon indigenous people under the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).
+As a result, the just terms guarantee applied to the acquisition of property rights conferred upon indigenous people under the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).
 This was a finding of some significance although public reporting of the decision focussed upon the Court's rejection of a challenge to the validity of statutes supporting the Northern Territory intervention.

-Bank of New South Wales v The Commonwealth (1948) 76 CLR 1 at 349.
+&lt;sup>21 Bank of New South Wales v The Commonwealth (1948) 76 CLR 1 at 349.

-&lt;sup>19 Georgiadis v Australian and Overseas Telecommunications Corporation (1994) 179 CLR 297.
+&lt;sup>22 Georgiadis v Australian and Overseas Telecommunications Corporation (1994) 179 CLR 297.

-3. Section 75(v) of the Constitution confers on the High Court jurisdiction in any matter in which a writ of Mandamus or prohibition or an injunction is sought against an officer of the Commonwealth.
+- 3. Section 75(v) of the Constitution confers on the High Court jurisdiction in any matter in which a writ of Mandamus or prohibition or an injunction is sought against an officer of the Commonwealth.
 Under that provision the High Court can prevent a public official, including a Minister of the Crown, from exceeding his or her lawful power and may require a Minister or official to discharge a duty imposed upon him or her by law.
 The Court can also quash a decision which is made in excess of power.
 Chief Justice Gleeson described s 75(v) as providing in the Constitution "... a basic guarantee of the rule of law".
-The section was inserted in the Constitution at the suggestion of Inglis Clark.
-Because it is a constitutional provision, the jurisdiction conferred on the Court cannot be removed by statute.

-4. Section 80 of the Constitution provides that:
+The section was inserted in the Constitution at the suggestion of the delegate, Andrew Inglis Clark, to avoid the deficiency in original jurisdiction identified by Marshall CJ in Marbury v Madison.
+Because it is a constitutional provision, the original jurisdiction it confers on the Court cannot be removed by statute. - 4.
+Section 80 of the Constitution provides that: